HansonSoftware/haydenhanson.dev/src/posts/test-driven-c-sharp.md

 Install `dotnet` with your distros package manager.

-I use Arch (btw) so I'll install it using pacman.
+I use Arch Linux, so I'll install it using pacman.

 ```sh
 sudo pacman -S dotnet-runtime dotnet-sdk